 Max Verstappen holds off Lando Norris to extend title lead with Spanish GP win

-Max Verstappen held off Lando Norris’ late charge to win the Spanish Grand Prix and extend his championship lead.
+Max Verstappen held off Lando Norris’s late charge to win the Spanish Grand Prix and extend his championship lead.

 Norris started from pole position but dropped to third after he was outfoxed by Verstappen and George Russell at the opening bend following a poor getaway in Barcelona.

-But the McLaren driver took on a different strategy to his rivals to afford himself a last-gasp surge for victory on fresher rubber.
+The McLaren driver took on a different strategy from his rivals to afford himself a last-gasp surge for victory on fresher rubber.

-Carlos Sainz and Charles Leclerc took fifth and sixth respectively for Ferrari.

 Norris rued his getaway over the radio.
 “I should have won,” he said.
-“I f***** up the start.
+“I f***ed up the start.
 Car was amazing.
 Deserved more.”

 Speaking after the chequered flag, Norris said: “I got a bad start.
 Simple as that.
 We were the quickest and I lost it at the beginning.
 A lot of positives this weekend and one negative ruined everything.
 I need to work it out for next time.”